Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Trim all threads at the same time, after you’ve finished sewing all projects.

 - Figure out if you really need to backstitch at start and end.
 In most garments, the seams “interlock” or are “locked” by the hem so you won’t need to backsticth at all.
 This is particularly helpful for lightweight fabrics where backstitching might be hard to perform anyways (sometimes the fabric gets caught in the feed dogs, causing you to stop to remove it, unpick the thread and start over again).

 - Whenever possible, replace zippers with buttons, snaps or velcro.
 All these take less time to add tto a sewing project than a zipper does.
 Invisible zippers take even more time so try and stay away from those if you can.

 Sew like a pro

 - Try and sew continuously whenever possible by pivoting the fabric at corners or chaining the items together.
 To do the chaining method, start with the first item to be sewn together and then keep feeding in items one after the other, sewing them together and creating a chain (much like I did with this hearts garland tutorial).
 This method helps with saving time and thread.

 - Sewing loose fit garments rather than tight ones will save you time as you don’t have to try the garments on to check if they fit.
 This is particularly helpful for me when I sew dresses for my daughter as she’s either not round or too restless to stand still, making the fitting process difficult and time consuming.

 - Sew as often as possible!
 The more experienced you get the more productive so you’ll sew faster and more efficiently!

 I hope you enjoyed these tips to sew faster and found them useful!
-I would love to know your thoughts so please leave a comment below and don’t forget to rate this tutorial!
+I would love to know your thoughts so please leave a comment below!
 Thanks!

 Pin to save for later